About the program

-UTS currently has 16 KTP with leading universities in Greater China, India, Europe, Latin America and North America.
+UTS currently has 18 KTP with leading universities in Greater China, India, Europe, Latin America and North America.

 If you would like to develop or broaden your academic profile by engaging in international research collaboration, the KTP Program offers the following opportunities:

-- KTP Visiting Fellow Program (outbound from UTS) - provides opportunities and support for UTS academics to travel overseas to collaborate with scholars from our KTPs.
+- Opportunities for UTS academics at the KTPs (outbound from UTS) - provides opportunities and support for UTS academics to travel overseas to collaborate with scholars from our KTPs.

 The KTP Program offers the following opportunities to encourage international student mobility with our KTPs: